outermedia/solr-fusion/src/main/doc/user-guide.md

 * __mappedHighlightQuery__ - the mapped highlight query ("hl.q").
 * __mappedFilterQueries__ - the list of mapped filter queries ("fq").

-The return values has to be either: "CONTINUE", "STOP" or "DO_NOT_SEND_QUERY".
+The return value has to be either: "CONTINUE", "STOP" or "DO_NOT_SEND_QUERY".

 Currently only two default post processors are implemented: